Berkeley Faculty Link Program

 Faculty Link forums are larger group events on topics related to faculty experiences (e.g., getting grants, work-life balance, new research directions, etc.), designed for meaningful discussion and career support.

-Identity gatherings offer faculty with shared identities opportunities to build community in casual get-togethers (e.g., LGBTQ+ faculty, Black faculty, LSOE/LPSOE faculty, etc.).
+Identity gatherings offer faculty with shared identities opportunities to build community in casual get-togethers (e.g., faculty parents, LGBTQ+ faculty, Black faculty, Teaching Professors, etc.).

 Berkeley Faculty Link Core Advisors